zydou/arti/doc/dev/notes/rpc-connect-sketch.md

  - A connect string file is present, but we cannot read it due to an error other than `EACCES`, `ENOENT`, etc.
+ - The connect string explicitly tells us to abort.

 TODO RPC These are still TBD; are they "decline" or "abort"?